To screen for and diagnose a gonorrhea infection

 In men, untreated gonorrhea can cause complications such as:

-- Scarring of the urethra, possible narrowing or closing of the urethra
+- Scarring of your urethra, possible narrowing or closing of the urethra

 Currently, there is no reliable technology that can determine antibiotic susceptibility without first culturing Neisseria gonorrhoeae.
-Laboratories must be able to perform essential culture techniques that grow the bacteria.
-However, the widespread use of the nucleic acid amplification test (NAAT) for gonorrhea has made this increasingly difficult.
+However, the widespread use of the more sensitive nucleic acid amplification test (NAAT) for gonorrhea has replaced routine culture in most laboratories.
+Culture and susceptibility testing are only performed in large reference laboratories or public health laboratories that are monitoring antimicrobial resistance.

 When is it ordered?